geeknite/geeknite.github.io/_posts/2013-01-21-training-videos-how-to-use-tacx-real-videos-with-minoura.md

 author: Fernando
 tags:
 - sports
-- cycletrainer
 - trainer
 - gadgets
 - bike
+- tacx
+- videos
-last_modified_at: '2017-07-13T16:13:55.341+02:00'
+last_modified_at: '2023-07-06T00:00:00+02:00'
-description: Get motivated to train hard with Tacx real life videos.
-Learn how to use the Tacx Real Video Player and find out which trainers are compatible.
-Try out some of the most interesting Tacx videos available.
-Read on for more information.
+description: "Training Videos: How to Use Tacx Real Videos with Minoura Trainers - A guide explaining how to effectively use Tacx Real Videos with Minoura trainers."

 ---